jbassi/jeremybassi.com/README.md

 ## 🚀 Deployment

-This site can be deployed to any static hosting service:
+This site can be deployed to any static hosting service.

 ## 📄 License